Introduction

 When we arrived, we took some time to explore the shelter and see what it had to offer.

-Check-in is available from 1pm, and check-out must be done by 9:30am the next day.
-Electricity and hot water are provided until midnight, making it convenient for charging devices and taking a warm shower after a long hike.
+Check-in is available from 1 pm, and check-out must be done by 9:30 am the next day.
+Electricity and hot water are available until midnight, making it convenient to charge devices and take a warm shower after a long hike.

 Rooms

-We didn’t get the chance to see the rooms, as access beyond the reception desk is restricted to guests staying inside the shelter.
+We didn’t get the chance to see the rooms because access beyond the reception desk is restricted to guests staying at the shelter.
 However, from what we heard, the rooms are similar to those in other refuges, offering basic but comfortable accommodations for hikers.

 Dining area

-The dining area of Paine Grande operates as a buffet-style cafeteria and is conveniently located on the right side as soon as you enter the shelter.
+The dining area at Paine Grande operates as a buffet-style cafeteria and is conveniently located on the right as you enter the shelter.
 It provides meals for guests who have booked food packages, offering a variety of hearty options to refuel after a long day of hiking.

 Bar